 COMP AY

-Article 49 (> )
+Article 49 (> applies to Art.
+1, 2 & 3) [Post 21 November shadows’ meeting version]

 Independence of the Chairperson (171 Balz, Berès)

 Without prejudice to the role of the Board of Supervisors in relation to the tasks of the Chairperson, the Chairperson shall neither seek nor take instructions from the Union institutions or bodies, from any government or from any other public or private body.
 (172 Balz, Berès, 804 Giegold)